Firmware Update Instructions

 The radio will display the message "Are you sure you want to Initialize radio?".
 Select Confirm (the green bar key).
 Please wait.

 After the radio restarts, you will have the option to set the date and time.
 You may optionally set the date using the Up, Down and P1 keys.
-When GPS is enabled, it will display the correct time and date automatically.

 UPDATE CODEPLUG FILES